 AIM-9000 FTIR Microscope

 With automated analysis functions and an enhanced wide field camera option, the AIM-9000 FTIR microscope enables analysts of all experience levels to observe, measure, and analyze micro samples quickly and efficiently.
-Laboratories can use this infrared microscopy system to perform high-sensitivity analysis in fields such as electrical/electronics, forensics, pharmaceuticals, automotive, foods, and environmental (microplastics).
+Laboratories can use this microscope system to perform high sensitivity analysis in fields such as microplastics analysis, environmental, forensics, electrical/electronics, forensics, pharmaceuticals, life science, foods, and chemicals.

 Fast, Easy Positioning

 With a 330X digital zoom “view to scan” feature, the AIM-9000 infrared microscope provides analysts with an easier and more efficient sample positioning tool for accurate analysis.
 In addition to observing large areas up to 10x13 mm, analysts can use the wide field camera (optional) and microscope camera together to zoom and position areas as small as 30x40 μm without loss or repositioning of the sample.

 Software for the AIM-9000 FTIR microscope includes a function that automatically recognizes contaminants.
 Analysts simply click one button and the software automatically selects potential areas for analysis and suggests optimal aperture sizes and angles, all in only one second.

 Two modes are available: the standard mode and one optimized for extremely small areas.